West Eleventh Street Cemetery

 We proposed restoration and reinstallation of the historic iron fencing and gate, new matching iron work at the new curve in the wall, and a masonry pier at the end of the new wall to bracket the curve.

 One could argue that nothing is more characteristic of New York than the chance encounter.
-So, just as important as the preservation of the cemetery’s historic stone foundation, interior walls, and iron work we also conserved the fortuitous: a vigorous self-seeded American elm and a remnant gore of burial ground, along with a window into their synergy.
+So, just as important as the preservation of the cemetery’s historic stone foundation, interior walls, and iron work we also conserved the fortuitous: a vigorous self-seeded American elm and a remnant gore of burial ground while creating a window into their synergy.
 The NYC Landmarks Preservation Commission, at Public Hearing, unanimously and with great enthusiasm approved our design.

 Gravemarkers that at some point had been removed from their respective plots and installed on the walls were removed and installed in the ground 12” from the wall.